j4ve1in/dotfiles/README.md

 ![Screenshot](/img/screenshot.png "Screenshot")

 # Installation
-You can install Javelin's dotfiles by the following commands.
+You can install Javelin's dotfiles by the following installation command.
+## Installation command
-## via curl
+### via curl
 ```bash
 $ exec bash -c "$(curl -L dot.j4ve1in.com)"
 ```

-## via wget
+### via wget
 ```bash
 $ exec bash -c "$(wget -O - dot.j4ve1in.com)"
 ```

-**NOTE:** If you want to use full installation, type `export FULL_INSTALLATION="1"` in your terminal.
+**NOTE:** If you want to use **full installation**, type `export FULL_INSTALLATION="1"` and installation command in your terminal.
 When you use full installation, install shell and editor plugin, too.

-**NOTE2:** If you want to use automatic installation, type `export ASSUME_YES="1"` in your terminal.
+**NOTE2:** If you want to use **automatic installation**, type `export ASSUME_YES="1"` and installation command in your terminal.
 When you use automatic installation, assume "yes" as answer to all prompts and run non-interactively.

 # Configurations
 ## Dotsetup